 Although bowel cancer is one of the most common forms of cancer death, around 90% of bowel cancer cases can be treated successfully if detected early.
 Screening for bowel cancer via faecal occult blood tests (FOBTs) has been shown to markedly reduce bowel cancer mortality.
 The Australian national bowel cancer screening program sends immunochemical FOBTs directly to the homes of people aged 50 to 74 years, and those who participate are re-invited every two years.
-To date, the national program has used only limited means to promote these tests to the public of eligible age.
-Participation in the national program is relatively low at around 40%, with lack of awareness of bowel cancer and the benefits of screening likely contributing to poorer screening rates.
-This project aims to evaluate the impact of mass-reach media campaigns to promote the benefits of bowel cancer screening on return of FOBT kits among the target group of people who were and were not exposed to particular media campaigns.
-Analysis will investigate effects overall and among population subgroups.
-Using a population survey approach, the project also aims to evaluate other markers of campaign impact such as attitude change and interpersonal discussion and encouragement to do the test.
+This research program evaluates the impact of integrated public communication campaigns to promote the benefits of bowel cancer screening on rates of completed FOBT kit returns among people who were and were not exposed to media campaigns.
+Analyses investigate effects overall and among population subgroups and adjust for other influences on FOBT kit return rates.
+Using a population survey approach, the research program also evaluates other markers of campaign impact such as attitude and intention change and campaign-prompted interpersonal discussion and encouragement to do the test.

 CBRC staff